As U-Va. and U-Md. try to curb surge in coronavirus cases, neighboring communities brace themselves

 Even though there is little evidence that the virus spreads in college classrooms, U-Md. officials said they hoped to reduce the chances that infected and asymptomatic students might pass the virus among themselves if they were out and about on campus.

 “We wanted to stop any additional spread,” said Patricia A. Perillo, vice president for student affairs.
 The university had not recorded such a fast and widespread rise in cases during the fall semester.

 “We were watching in real time the numbers go up in ways we had not experienced,” Perillo said.

 Exactly why the clusters erupted is unclear.
 Perillo said the university had seen no evidence of any recent “superspreader” events such as large parties.
 She noted that the university is testing students for the virus more frequently than it did in the fall.
 That might identify cases that otherwise would have gone undetected.

-Another possibility, though not confirmed, is that a more infectious variant of the virus is on campus.
+Another possibility, although not confirmed, is that a more infectious variant of the virus is on campus.
 But Perillo said officials are not waiting for confirmation of the presence of a variant.
 “All the steps we are taking are aligned with the assumption that it’s here,” she said.

 For the communities in Prince George’s County that surround U-Md., the stakes are high as the university seeks to smother clusters of infection that have popped up all over the campus.
-Most of U-Md.’ s 40,000 students live off campus.
+Most of U-Md.’s 40,000 students live off campus.
 Only about 4,300 are in campus housing this semester.

 “I do think the university’s doing the right thing by shutting down in-person instruction,” said Patrick L. Wojahn, mayor of College Park.
 “Any increase in cases is worrisome.
 We need to just keep monitoring it.”

-If U-Md.’ s caseloads keep rising, he said, more “drastic action might be necessary.”
+If U-Md.’s caseloads keep rising, he said, more “drastic action might be necessary.”

 Maryland State Sen. James C. Rosapepe (D-Prince George’s), who represents College Park, said he gives U-Md. high marks for fast intervention.
 “The university from the beginning has taken the danger of the pandemic to students and residents very seriously,” he said.